-We Can’t Ignore the ADHD Girls In the Corner Any Longer
+We Can’t Ignore the Quiet Girls Any Longer

-ADHD girls are often overlooked or ignored as lazy, screw-ups.
-I lived without a diagnosis, and felt like a constant failure.
+Quiet girls with ADHD are often overlooked or ignored.
+Teachers and even parents call them spacey, disorganized, not trying hard enough.
+I lived without an ADD diagnosis for far too long, and felt like a constant failure.
 It needs to end!

 But another group lurked in the classroom.
 We were mostly smart, but turned in worksheets littered with careless mistakes.
 A teacher might talk to us about it, or show her annoyance through some red pen.
 Nothing else.
 We sometimes shouted out answers without raising our hands, or spaced out and didn’t bother to raise our hands at all.
 At times we talked loudly.
 But most of all, we forgot things.
 We forgot dates, names, permission slips, homework assignments, and books.
 We didn’t remember.
 We were quieter than “those boys.”
 But in the eyes of the school, we suffered from no less of a moral failing: How could we be so smart and so damn stupid?